quarkusio/quarkus-quickstarts/security-keycloak-authorization-quickstart/README.md

 ```
 ## Starting and Configuring the Keycloak Server

-NOTE: Do not start the Keycloak server when you run the application in a dev mode - `Dev Services for Keycloak` will launch a container for you.
+> :warning: **NOTE**: Do not start the Keycloak server when you run the application in a dev mode - `Dev Services for Keycloak` will launch a container for you.

 To start a Keycloak Server you can use Docker and just run the following command: